foundriesio/docs/source/reference-manual/security/secure-machines.rst

 Trigger a platform build and wait until the Target is created.

-Follow the steps from :ref:`ref-boards` to prepare the hardware and download the same artifacts.
+Follow the steps from :ref:`ug-flashing` to prepare the hardware and download the same artifacts.

 The list of artifacts downloaded should be: